edanalytics/dbt_synth_data/README.md

 ## Todo
 - [ ] implement other [distributions](#distributions)...
 Poisson, Gamma, Power law/Pareto, Multinomial?
-- [ ] implement methods for combining distributions
 - [ ] update various column types to use new distribution macros
 - [ ] flesh out more seeds, data columns, and composite columns